The Most Reliable Baby Monitor To Keep Twins Sleeping Safely

 The Motorola MBP36 (click here to check price on Amazon) is a great baby monitor that boasts a range of up to 650 feet, which should hopefully be enough for most people.

 Of course, the distance is dependent on having nothing obstructing the signal, so if there are trees in the way, you might not get quite as much distance out of it.
 This is the same story with every baby monitor, though.

 We’ve written a full in-depth review of the Motorola MBP36 that you can read to get the full scoop on it, too.

 This is obviously a video baby monitor, which I personally recommend over audio monitors.
 It has a camera that tilts, pans and zooms and also has a night-vision feature, which is helpful at night.
 A video monitor isn’t much use in the darkness without it!

-For a more budget-friendly solution, the Infant Optics DXR-5 (click here to check price) is another great long-distance baby monitor.
+For a more budget-friendly solution, the Infant Optics DXR-5 (click here to check price on Amazon) is another great long-distance baby monitor.